mxahan/mxahan.github.io/_posts/2022-02-22-Self_Supervised_Papers.md

     - Masked prediction: context can be used to infer some types of missing information in the data if the domain is well modelled.

 ## 2022

+1. Saunshi, Nikunj, Jordan Ash, Surbhi Goel, Dipendra Misra, Cyril Zhang, Sanjeev Arora, Sham Kakade, and Akshay Krishnamurthy.
+"Understanding Contrastive Learning Requires Incorporating Inductive Biases." arXiv preprint arXiv:2202.14037 (2022).
+  - Argues that requires to include **inductive biases of function class and training algorithm** to explain the success of CL with previous attempts (augmentation and loss function.) [algorithmic]
+  - Key findings:  ignoring the architecture and the training algorithm can make the current theoretical analyses of contrastive learning vacuous
+    - Theoretical result: incorporating inductive *biases of the function class (ResNet/VGGNet)* allows contrastive learning to work with less stringent conditions compared to prior analyses
+    - different function classes and algorithms (SGD/ADAM) behave very differently on downstream tasks,
+  - Some outcoms
+    -  Is the contrastive loss indeed a good indicator of downstream performance? **No**
+    - Do augmentations overlap sufficiently enough in practice to explain the success of contrastive learning? **NO**
+    - Can contrastive learning succeed even when there is little to no overlap? **YES**
+  - Three key terms:
+    - i) Function class sensitivity (encoder architecture and optimization)
+    - ii) Brittleness of transfer (sometime CL loss reduction cause detrimental impact)
+    - iii) The disjoint augmentation regime: (when augmentation distribution do not overlap it may lead to false sense of security [may not work for downstream task, especially using linear classifier head]) [figure 1].
+      - Details in section 3 example
+    - Easy but interesting theory in lemma 4.1
+      - if augmentation distribution is disjoint then even if contrastive loss is low, the downstream classification loss can be high.

 1. Lee, Hyungtae, and Heesung Kwon.
 "Self-supervised Contrastive Learning for Cross-domain Hyperspectral Image Representation." arXiv preprint arXiv:2202.03968 (2022).
   - Method: Contrative learning for Hyperspectral image